With an uptick in social buying, there is only one way to remain competitive in the sales game; Social Selling.

 - The power of employee advocacy is limitless.
 Buyers are more likely to be trusting on a network they are already familiar with, and with someone who shares similar interests and connections.
 Buil your employer brand, employee advocacy network, and encourage employees to be active on social media to create a more trusting environment for future social selling.

 Social Selling is the art of making your prospects an offer they can’t refuse.
 It is the fusion of the Sales team and Digital Marketers, working together to achieve collective sales goals.
 It’s a tool that everyone has access too, but takes skill and collaboration to master.
-Most importantly, when done right, social selling provides a way to authentically communicate with your community, and ultimately boost sales.
+Most importantly, when done right, social selling provides a way to authentically communicate with your community, and ultimately boost sales, and if you’re still not convinced, here are 10 social selling stats that will make you change your mind.

 Sociabble is the leading provider of social selling software.
 Our unique platform organizes brand, third-party, and user-generated content onto themed channels.
 From these channels, users can share on social media and track subsequent traffic and lead generation.